pantelis/aiml-common/lectures/logical-reasoning/propositional-logic/_index.md

 ## Propositional Logic Syntax

-The syntax defines the allowable sentences that can be complex.
+The PL syntax defines the allowable sentences that can be complex.
 Each _atomic_ sentence consists of a single (propositional) symbol and the fixed symbols TRUE & FALSE.
 In BNF the atomic sentences or formulas are also called terminal elements.
 Complex sentences can be constructed from sentences using logical _operators_ (connectives that connect two or more sentences).
 In evaluating complex sentences the operator precedence shown in the figure below must be followed.

 ![BNF-grammar-prop-logic](images/BNF-grammar-prop-logic.png#center)
 *BNF grammar of propositional logic*